 Garden centres

 If you enjoy gardening, whether that means planting out borders, refreshing containers or just browsing for something new, a good garden centre is one of the most useful resources you have.
-And here in South West London and Surrey, we are well served.
+Here in South West London and Surrey, we are well served.
 The best of the local centres carry serious horticultural depth, and a visit done well can transform the way a garden looks in a single season.

 This guide covers the garden centres we know best across our patch, what to look for when you are plant shopping, when to buy what across the year, and how to make sure you come home with the right plants rather than a trolley of impulse buys.